coze-dev/coze-java/README.md

     if(cozeAPIBase==null|| cozeAPIBase.isEmpty()){
         cozeAPIBase = Consts.COZE_COM_BASE_URL;
     }
-    DeviceOAuthClient oauth = new DeviceOAuthClient.DeviceOAuthBuilder()
+    DeviceOAuthClient oAuth = new DeviceOAuthClient.DeviceOAuthBuilder()
         .clientID(clientID)
         .baseURL(cozeAPIBase)
         .build();
  }
 ```

-In the device oauth authorization process, developers need to first call the interface
+In the device oAuth authorization process, developers need to first call the interface
 of Coze to generate the device code to obtain the user_code and device_code.

 Then generate the authorization link through the user_code, guide the user to open the